Conscientia-Lumina/Conscientia-Lumina/README.md

 # 👨🏻‍💻 Andrew Macedo
 ***Senior Project Manager and Software Engineer***

 I design and build intelligent systems that drive efficiency and innovation across industries.
-With deep expertise in industrial automation, cloud infrastructure, and modern software development, I transform complex technical challenges into elegant solutions.
+With deep expertise in industrial automation, App infrastructure, and modern software development, I transform complex technical challenges into elegant solutions.

 ## 💼 What I Do